 Prior to NewSchools, Joanne spent twenty years pioneering innovative, technology-based ways to increase the effectiveness of teaching and learning.
 She was co-founder, Chief Executive Officer, and before that, Vice President of Products and Technologies at Academic Systems, a company that helped under-prepared college students succeed in college-level work.
 She spent most of her early career in K-12 education technology – first as Vice President of Education R&D at Wicat and then as Executive Vice President at Wasatch Education.
 During this period, she focused on curriculum design and development and teacher professional development.

-Joanne currently sits on the boards of Learn Zillion, Instruction Partners, and the National Alliance for Public Charter Schools and the National Center on Education and the Economy.
+Joanne currently sits on the boards of Learn Zillion, Instruction Partners, the National Alliance for Public Charter Schools and the National Center on Education and the Economy.
 She is an Expert-in-Residence at the Harvard Innovation Lab (i-Lab), a Senior Fellow with FutureEd at Georgetown University, a former Distinguished Senior Fellow for the Education Commission of the States, and a visiting professor in education policy at Princeton’s Woodrow Wilson School.
 Joanne has been a member of many boards, including Aspire Public Schools, BloomBoard, Carnegie Learning, Green Dot Public Schools, Leadership Public Schools, New Leaders for New Schools, Rocketship Education, Revolution Foods, and Teachscape.
 She was also a member of the School Finance Redesign Project (a project of the University of Washington’s Center for Reinventing Public Education) and the Digital Media & Learning Project (a project of the MacArthur Foundation).
 She is Fellow in the inaugural cohort of the Aspen/Pahara Education Leadership Fellowship.
 Joanne holds a degree in biochemistry from Princeton University.
 She and her husband live in Washington, D.C.